torbjornlager/flov-in-vr/index.md

 ## Physical exercise

-If nothing else, VR is a great way to release tensions in arms and shoulders after a work session in front och a computer.
-The game Beat Saber is good for that.
+If nothing else, VR is a great way to release tensions in arms and shoulders after a lengthy work session in front of a computer.
+Beat Saber is one of the best games for that.

 <iframe id="a2" width="840" height="473" src="https://www.youtube.com/embed/fL2J1n8q0IE?start=200" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>